ninegua/tipjar/NOTES.md

 - `Mint` and `MintCalled`: Before and after sending ICP to CMC (Cycle Minting Canister) to start the minting.
 - `Notify` and `NotifyCalled`: Before and after calling notify on ledger to in order to receive the minted cycles.

-Note that `MintCalled` and `NotifyCalled` are necessary to help remember an message has already been sent to avoid any potential re-entrance problems.
+Note that `MintCalled` and `NotifyCalled` are necessary to help remember a message has already been sent to avoid any potential re-entrance problems.

 I chose to implement the ICP to cycle conversion process with one job queue, and canister topping up with another job queue.
 In retrospect these two probably should be merged into a single job queue, then I don't need to worry about the inter-locking between the two queues.